tier4/sync_tooling/docs/installation.md

 - `diag-worker` which runs on every machine running LinuxPTP and provides updates to `diag-master`

+!!! tip
+    If you are an integrator, or using Pilot.Auto, please refer to the [Integrators Guide](integrators-guide.md) for automated setup instructions.

 ## System Requirements

 - Ubuntu 22.04
 - ROS 2 Humble with Python3.10 (the default version on Ubuntu 22.04)
-- All machines are in the same IP subnet and can communicate via ROS 2 pub/sub
+- All machines can communicate via ROS 2 pub/sub
 - `pip` must be available

 ## Installation